|

 See the answer on this web page.

 This online calculator has thousands of freight rates from ocean freight carriers and U.S. domestic cargo transportation companies.
-Each carrier has freight terminals in specific city areas listed on our website.
+Each carrier has freight terminals located in specific city areas, as listed on our website.
 When you use our online freight calculator, the price quotes will show the address of the freight terminal you selected for your shipment.

 Please confirm the freight terminal addresses for your cargo delivery and your phone number in the email that includes our shipping instructions.
-You will receive this email after you book your shipment and make your deposit.
+You will receive this email after you have booked your shipment and made your deposit.
 We need to verify the latest details about your shipment with our carriers when scheduling your international delivery.
-Keep in mind that the cargo delivery address in our shipping instructions might be different from the address shown in our online freight calculator.
+Please note that the cargo delivery address listed in our shipping instructions may differ from the address displayed in our online freight calculator.

 Shipping cargo from the USA to other countries is a complex process.
 Each shipment is different, so it's important to avoid confusion or mistakes.
-Do not rely only on the information given when getting a quote online or over the phone, especially for the delivery address.
+Do not rely solely on the information provided when obtaining a quote online or over the phone, especially regarding the delivery address.
 To ensure everything is correct, please confirm all shipping details in our email that includes the shipping instructions.

 See the answer on this web page.

 After you receive your sea freight Bill of Lading (BOL), read it carefully and make sure all the information is correct.
-If you find any mistakes, contact us right away to have them fixed.
+If you find any errors, please contact us immediately so we can correct them.

-If there is a delay and you need an amendment while your goods are still on the way from the USA, you can ask the ocean freight carrier to change your BOL.
-Keep in mind that the carrier may charge you for this amendment.
+If there is a delay and you need an amendment while your goods are still en route from the USA, you can request that the ocean freight carrier update your Bill of Lading (BOL).
+Please note that the carrier may charge you for this amendment.

 When your goods arrive at the port, changing your Bill of Lading (BOL) can be complicated and might not always be possible.
 If changes can be made, you may have to pay a fee.